mpilkowski/lista4_async_js/readme.md

 # Exercises for ansychronous JavaScript

-Repository holds all results for my asynchronous JS exercises this includes
+Repository holds all results of my asynchronous JS exercises this includes

 - fetching data
 - fetch task _using raider.io API on local HTML_